HAGAN Special Series Skis

 The wood core construction, steel edges and integrated climbing "skin" of the 60 mm wide Off Trace make the ski dynamic and responsive while exceptionally durable and reliable for extended low angle backcountry ventures into untracked terrain.
 The Off Trace ski is ideal for low angle drainages, open fields, easy hut trip approaches, checking trap lines and any other time you want the ability to depart from the groomed cross country trails.

-The Off Trace skis are available with or without easily adjustable, highly durable bindings that work great with hiking or mountaineering boots.
+The Off Trace skis are available with or without our easily adjustable, highly durable bindings that work great with hiking or mountaineering boots.
 Used on polar expeditions, the X-Trace Pivot binding is truly universal.
 The X-Trace binding is compatible with virtually all footwear, including boots for extreme cold.
 The Off Trace/X-Trace combination is a true tool for work and play in the great outdoors.

 ||160, 170, 180, 190, 200 cm